MEEPproject/fpga_shell/docker/mysql/README.md

 Run, from this directory:

+# docker volume create mysql-volume

-# Build the container
+# Build the container, runs the Dockerfile
-docker build -t mysql-server . #Note the dot, which is the path to the Dockerfile
+docker build -t mysql-image . #Note the dot, which is the path to the Dockerfile

 # Run the container
-docker run -d --name=mysql-server mysql/mysql-server:latest
+docker run --name=mysql-server -p3306:3306 -v mysql-volume:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=123 -d mysql-image
-# Get the generated root password:
+# Get the generated root password, when not provided:
 docker logs mysql-server

 # Log into the container interactively: